adescalzo/code-project-src/documentation/rac/2025/2025-08-12_ai_ml_use_record_types_for_dtos_in_c__-_by_kanaiya_katarmal.md

 If you’re still writing verbose class-based DTOs, try records in your next project.
 You’ll write less code, avoid accidental bugs, and keep your data models cleaner.

----

-I hope you found this guide helpful and informative.

-Thanks for reading!

-If you enjoyed this article, feel free to **share it** and **follow me** for more practical, developer-friendly content like this.